-- The agency field instructor should immediately bring the problem to the attention of the student and assist the student in developing a plan to improve her/his performance; - If the student does not satisfactorily improve her/his performance, the agency field instructor should immediately consult the faculty field instructor about further action (see Potential Grounds for Termination below). - If there is conflict or dissatisfaction which cannot be resolved by following the above procedures, the problem should be presented jointly to the director of the Social Work Program for final decision; and, - 4.
-Further appeals can be made to the Vice President for Academic Affairs.
+- The agency field instructor should immediately bring the problem to the attention of the student and assist the student in developing a plan to improve her/his performance; - If the student does not satisfactorily improve their performance, the agency field instructor should immediately consult the faculty field instructor about further action (see Potential Grounds for Termination below). - If there is conflict or dissatisfaction which cannot be resolved by following the above procedures, the problem should be presented jointly to the director of the Social Work Program for final decision; and, - Further appeals can be made to the college dean, followed by the Associate Dean of Academic Affairs.